s7023369667/Color-Deviation-Terminator/README.md

 How we ask bot doing things for us :

+Step1 :
+You could use "hi" to get "start" or "help".

 <img width="312" alt="截圖 2021-06-30 下午3 41 20" src="https://user-images.githubusercontent.com/50870684/123921580-bd1e7880-d9b9-11eb-8780-807c577a4d31.png">

+Step2:

+You will be ask to input the "R G B" which will be the specific "Color Codes" , and you will get a colored picture by using your color code.

 <img width="311" alt="截圖 2021-06-30 下午3 41 40" src="https://user-images.githubusercontent.com/50870684/123921610-c3acf000-d9b9-11eb-8ce2-8450ce7f817d.png">